 Nest did a study on this that states that customers saved an average of 10 to 12% on their heating bills and around 15% on air conditioning bills.
-The great thing here is that it is definitely reputable as there are other independent tests outside of Nest which found similar savings.
+The great thing here is that it is definitely reputable as there are other independent tests outside of Nest that found similar savings.

 Ecobee3 also made some claims on their devices which seem to be a little further ahead than Nest, but I couldn’t find any statistics for this.
 They claim that they can save you up to 23% on your energy bills if your thermostat is set to a constant temperature of 72 Fahrenheit (22 degrees Celsius) all year.

-Obviously this all depends on what you’re doing and how often you’re using your heating, if you have double glazing and how often your windows are open.
+Obviously, this all depends on what you’re doing and how often you’re using your heating, if you have double glazing and how often your windows are open.
 Here are some tools you can use to see how much you can save:

 - Duke Energy Thermostat Calculator